GSE FM REDD

 Service to Republic of Congo

-The objective of the REDD Pilot Project in the Republic of Congo is to set up a pre-operational system for monitoring forest cover and forest cover changes within the REDD framework.
-This will involve the use of EO data (Landsat, DMC, RapidEye, SPOT) to analyze forest area and land cover changes; setting up institutional arrangements to steer the REDD process in the country; strengthening the capacity of local personnel in deforestation/degradation mapping and the overall REDD process.
-The proposed services will be provided by GAF AG in close collaboration with the Ministry of Sustainable Development, Forest Economy and Environment (MDDEFE) in the Republic of Congo (National REDD Coordination).
+The objective of the REDD Pilot Project in the Republic of Congo was to set up a pre-operational system for monitoring forest cover and forest cover changes within the REDD+ framework.
+This involved mainly the use of EO data (Landsat, DMC, RapidEye, and SPOT) to analyze forest area and land cover changes; testing different methods for mapping degradation; strengthening the capacity of local personnel in deforestation/degradation mapping and the overall REDD+ process.
+The proposed services were provided by GAF AG in close collaboration with the Ministry of Sustainable Development and Forest Economy (MDDEF) in the Republic of Congo (National REDD Coordination).

 Service to Republic of Gabon